 Individuals and businesses complete tax forms to calculate taxable income or loss.
-Tax forms by themselves do not wholly reflect the amount of income the Loan Originator may use toward repayment.
+Tax forms by themselves do not tell lenders how much qualifying income an applicant has for a mortgage.
 To calculate self-employment income, it is necessary to make a cash flow analysis of the applicant's income.

 The Loan Originator needs to make certain adjustments to the income (or loss) reported in IRS Form 1040 in order to have an accurate picture of the applicant's cash flow.
 The IRS allows self-employed applicants and business owners to make non-cash deductions to reduce taxable income.
-There are some non-cash deductions that can be added back into repayment income but are not added back to the annual income calculation.
-Depreciation and depletion are classic examples of non-cash deductions that reduce taxable income but increase the applicant's income for loan qualification purposes.
+Depreciation is the classic example of how a non-cash deduction reduces taxable income but increases the applicant's income for loan qualification purposes.
 The Loan Originator must carefully review all tax forms to identify non-cash deductions (increasing income) and/or additional expenses (reducing income).
 The following are the most common adjustments to the net profit/income reported in the applicable tax forms/schedules: